 If you aspire to stand behind the podium as the White House Press Secretary or create the next Ice Bucket Challenge, consider a major in public relations.
-Especially at one of these top 10 schools.
+Especially at one of these 10 best public relations schools.
 PR is similar to journalism because the internship opportunities and the professors you choose are essential to getting the best education.
 And writing and communication skills play a huge role.
 Where PR differs is that your opinion or the opinion of the company you work for should shine through.
 You’ll learn how to craft your voice and tailor your message at the following top notch schools for PR.

 10. University of Washington

 University of Washington doesn’t actually have an actual public relations major, but this school gives as much of an opportunity to learn about public relations as other any school with the major.
 UW has a list of public relations courses, such as interpersonal communications and public relations and society and its communications department has a digital-first philosophy, making sure to prepare its students for all multimedia platforms including Twitter and Facebook.
 “The most beneficial part of the University of Washington public relations program is the early exposure to internship opportunities, networking and skill development,” said Kauilani Robinson, Public Relations Manager at Visit Seattle and Class of 2005 graduate.
 The UW Premiere Internship program connects students to internships across the Seattle metropolitan area at publications like The Seattle Times or Crosscut.
 As to bring the real world to campus, the UW chapter of the Public Relations Student Society of America has weekly meetings with guest speakers.
 They even give students the opportunity to tour PR agencies in the Seattle Area.
 When’s the last time you stepped into the offices of your dream career?